dphopkins/BaseballBot/README.md

 # BaseballBot
-A bot for Telegram messenger that allows users to get scores from current and recent MLB games
+A bot for Telegram messenger that allows users to get scores from today's MLB games.

 Dan Hopkins